gopasspw/gopass/docs/setup.md

 ```

-**MacOS**: The version of bash shipped with MacOS may [require a workaround](https://stackoverflow.com/questions/32596123/why-source-command-doesnt-work-with-process-substitution-in-bash-3-2) to enable auto completion.
+**macOS**: The version of bash shipped with macOS may [require a workaround](https://stackoverflow.com/questions/32596123/why-source-command-doesnt-work-with-process-substitution-in-bash-3-2) to enable auto completion.
 If the instructions above do not work try the following:

 ```bash
 source /dev/stdin <<<"$(gopass completion bash)"